Failing to Prevent Fraud

 Firms supervised by the Financial Conduct Authority ('FCA') are already subject to compliance with regulatory requirements set out in the FCA Handbook, which include: "A firm must take reasonable care to establish and maintain effective systems and controls for compliance with applicable requirements and standards under the regulatory system and for countering the risk that the firm might be used to further financial crime."
 [SYSC 3.2.6

-A large organisation supervised by the FCA could be subject to regulatory intervention or enforcement activity if significant non-compliance is identified with a legal or regulatory requirement.
+A large organisation supervised by the FCA could be subject to regulatory intervention or enforcement activity, where fraud-related systems and controls fail to meet regulatory requirements.

 Internal Control Risk

 The failure to prevent fraud offence under criminal law will apply to all 'large organisations'.
-When passed, the new Act will:
+The ECCTA is designed to:

-1. Discourage organisations from turning a blind eye to fraud events.
+1. Discourage organisations from turning a blind eye to fraud risk.

 2. Encourage implementation and maintenance of reasonable fraud prevention procedures (e.g., using a risk-based approach).